This post may contain affiliate links. Please see our disclosure policy.

 About this recipe

-The best tteokbokki I have ever had is Beak Jong Won’s Igane Tteokbokki in Busan, South Korea.
+The best tteokbokki I have ever had is Baek Jong Won’s Igane Tteokbokki in Busan, South Korea.
 My aunt dragged me there one day claiming it was the best but I honestly didn’t have high expectations.
 To my surprise, she was absolutely right and I was immediately hooked.
 I went back to that stall so many times during my stay, and I go back every time I visit!
 I studied that tteokbokki and scoured the Korean internet for the secret to their sauce.
 It turns out, they make it with Korean radish!

 What to look for at the supermarket